Skip to content

 Monica Vitti in La Pacifista.

 La PacifistaSmetti di poivere (1970) was the first of Jancsó’s offerings made in Italy.
 The story revolves around Barbara (Vitti), a journalist assigned to cover extremist movements.
-Some of them set fire to her car.
+Some of the members set fire to her car.
 She gets involved with a counter-revolutionary (Pierre Clementi) with whom she will have a weird relationship.
 He was seemingly stalking her, but she refuses to identify him to the police.
 The plot is still hardly the most pivotal thing here.
 There are two different versions available where the plotlines are not identical.
 This is Jancsó’s first film set in the present since the above-mentioned Oldás és kötés, and his last before Season of Monsters (Szörnyek évadja 1987).

 Monica Vitti in a glass house.

 The director of cinematography is Carlo Di Palma, who lensed Antonioni’s two first colour features.
 Even though the style from earlier Jancsó films is present, the influence of the Italian master is clearly visible.
 The architecture of Barbara’s apartment with its huge windows, giving the appearance of an aquarium, is a prominent example.
 The blocking of several scenes brings Antonioni to mind as well.
-On the other hand, typical traits of the director of The Conversation, Fényes Szelek 1969), are present, like the ritual way of using weapons and the constant power shifts.
+On the other hand, typical traits of the director of The Conversation, (Fényes Szelek 1969), are present, like the ritual way of using weapons and the constant power shifts.
 When it comes to thematics, it’s consistent with Jancsó’s earlier films, and certainly nowhere near the disastrous Zabriskie Point, made by Antonioni the same year.

 Vitti 2